Roof Pitch Calculator

 Calculate Pitch

-The rise over 12 inches of run gives you the pitch
+Rise over 12 inches of run gives your pitch (x:12)

 Why Roof Pitch Matters